Oceanxz/kahootsmashack/README.md

 ## Credits

-Modified by CraizyRox / Romanio0089
+Modified by Ocnxz / Ocnxz

-Script originally made by cbozey (Reddit: @XeComputerboi) (YT: CBOZEY_BOY19)

 ## More Info